encryptogroup/SEEC/README.md

 # output should include nightly
 ```

+If on an ARM platform, building and testing all crates in this repository won't work, as some (e.g. `crates/bitpolymul`), require x86_64 intrinsics.
+Offending packages can be `--exclude`d or you can simply change into the main `crates/seec` directory and run cargo there.

 ## Silent-OT
 Our OT library [ZappOT](./crates/zappot) has optional support for Silent-OT.
 Using the quasi-cyclic code (https://eprint.iacr.org/2019/1159.pdf) requires an x86-64 CPU with AVX2 support.
 ZappOT has WIP support for newer codes offered by libOTe (https://github.com/osu-crypto/libOTe).
 For these, we build and link to the code implementations in libOTe.
 These should work on other architectures, e.g., ARM, but we currently do not test this in CI.